danbev/learning-openssl/README.md

     1 error generated.
     make: *** [bio] Error 1

-Now, this is because OpenSSL uses opaque pointer the BIO struct.
+Now, this is because OpenSSL uses opaque pointer for the BIO struct.
 So the details are hidden from the client (us).
 But instead there are functions that perform operations on the BIO instance and those functions do know the details of the structure.
 The point here is that clients are not affected by changes to the internals of the struct.